urnest/urnest/omnicxy/README.txt

   IPC in your large system without requiring a disproportionate amount of effort to implement and maintain.

-  It currently exists only as an omniORB "backend".
+  It currently exists only as an omniORB "backend", and only compiles on linux.
 It is not a standard and and is not portable to other orbs.
 It is not a layer on top of the OMG C++ Language Mapping.
+It should not be hard to port to other OSs that omniORB supports.

+  TODO.txt has more info on what is/isn't covered.

+  The rest of this document assumes some knowledge of CORBA, if it doesn't make any sense, read the omniORB manual first.

 2. Echo example